Superboy: Post-Infinite Crisis

 Following Infinite Crisis, Superman did not begin his public superhero career until adulthood.
 However, as a teenager he joined the Legion of Super-Heroes, and used the name "Superboy" while visiting the 31st century.
 Thus, most of Kal-El's pre-Crisis on Infinite Earths stories with the Legion were once again considered canonical.
 In addition, Clark wore his Superboy outfit when he works as a clandestine superhero in and around Smallville.

 At the conclusion of the Doomsday Clock series, it was revealed that the original Superboy's adventures and history were still intact, because the DC Comics' original Earth-1 had been preserved as "Earth-1985."
-Clark's history as Superboy was also restored in the main DC Comics universe via the intervention of Doctor Manhattan, saving the Legion of Superheroes' timeline.
+Clark's history as Superboy was also restored in the main DC Comics universe via the intervention of Doctor Manhattan, saving the Legion of Super-Heroes' timeline.

-Kon-El
+Conner Kent

 In 1993, during DC Comics's Death of Superman story, a new Superboy was introduced.
-Unlike previous characters bearing the name, this Superboy is a clone created to replace the seemingly dead Superman, rather than simply being an adolescent Clark Kent.
+Rather than simply being an adolescent Clark Kent, this Superboy is a clone created to replace the seemingly dead Superman.
 His initial abilities are based on a form of telekinesis (known as "tactile telekinesis") by which he could fly and simulate Superman's strength and invulnerability.
 Nicknamed "the Kid", Superboy is distinguished from other "Supermen" who appear after the death of Superman by his youth and brash character.
-Though he prefers to be called Superman during the Reign of the Supermen, after Superman returns from the dead the Kid accepts the name Superboy for himself and begins his own superhero career.
+Though he prefers to be called Superman during the "Reign of the Supermen" storyline, after Superman returns from the dead the Kid accepts the name Superboy for himself and begins his own superhero career.
 He also learns that he is not a clone of Superman, but rather genetically engineered to be as Kryptonian as possible, although his genes originate from the human DNA of Paul Westfield, director of the government sector known as Project Cadmus that had created the Kid.